 If that person is charged and successfully prosecuted the statute states it is a class 1 misdemeanor.
 The maximum punishments for misdemeanors are outlined by A.R.S. § 13-707.
 According to the statutes, the maximum penalties for a class 1 misdemeanor include up to six months in jail and a fine of...Read more »

 The IRS is NOT taxing your VA disability benefits.
 They are collecting back taxes that you admit you owe.
-Rather than look the other way or otherwise ignore your VA benefit income, the IRS "forced" you to include the monthly payments you receive when they figured up how much you could afford to...Read more »
+Rather than look the other way or otherwise ignore your VA benefit income, the IRS "forced" you to include the monthly payments you receive when they figured up how much you could...Read more »

 Filed Chapter 7 on 3/20/18.
 It was finalized (discharged) July 2018.
 My trustee stated that I needed to give her my entire refund.
 Once she receives if than she would take portion of it from January to March and refund me back the rest of the amount.
 When I asked how much she would be taking she...
 Read more »